 Similarly, UpVar is calculated by doubling the call area and using the same calculation that determines CVOL.
 In this example, the calculated call sigma is 45, which happens to be the same as the risk reversal call.
 Adjustments need to be made around at-the-money to ensure proper redistribution of variance for calls and puts.

 In this example, UpVar is 45, DnVar is 68.

 The difference of -23 vol points and the ratio is .6618.
 By using all the available strikes, we get a more precise calculation of skew.

 DnVar, UpVar, and skew are part of the CVOL family of indexes.
-The CVOL Index provides a historical data set calculated using CME Group’s methodology on its own options prices.
-Available on cmegroup.com through CME DataMine and QuikStrike, these calculations are made daily, updated at the end of every trading day, and stored in a downloadable format.
+The CVOL Index provides a data set calculated using CME Group’s methodology on its own options prices.
+Live Streaming indices are available on CME Direct and supporting independent service vendors (ISV), and historical data is available through CME Datamine and Quickstrike.
+These calculations are made daily, updated at the end of every trading day, and stored in a downloadable format.

 CVOL Indexes, from CME Group, utilize the simple variance estimate method to provide expected volatility metrics derived from the entire implied volatility curve.

 Source: Wikipedia

 In case you didn’t know, the CFA Institute allows its members to self-determine and report continuing education credits earned from external sources.
 CFA Institute members are encouraged to self-document such credits in their online CE tracker.
 CME Institute offers a variety of courses, webinars, and white papers to support your professional education.